CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     of the validation table before starting any translation (or during the first translation?):

-    -   the list of target attributes names must match the names and the order defined in the "targetAttributeList" configuration variable.
+    -   The list of target attributes names must match the names and the order defined in the "targetAttributeList" configuration variable.
 Each name should be shorter than 64 charaters and contain no spaces.
-    -   helper function names should match existing function and their parameters should be in the right format.
+    -   Helper function names should match existing functions and their parameters should be in the right format.
-    -   there should be no null or empty values in the translation table.
+    -   There should be no null or empty values in the translation table.

 -   The translation engine should stop if the translation table is invalidated in any way.
 This should not be configurable.
--   Regular expression are used to check if helper function names and their parameters are valid.
+-   Regular expressions are used to check if helper function names and their parameters are valid.
 Parsing function will evaluate each helper function.
 Parser should also check if values outputted by the translation rule matches "targetAttributeType".